desihub/fiberassign/README.md

 cori_shortrun_fa:  Same as cori_fa, except that there are only about one million targets (0<RA<10, -10<DEC<10).

 cori_pipeline: This is a stripped down version of the full code.
-It doesn't read a full galaxy collections but a reduced one, which doesn't reveal the details, e.g. whether a QSO target is a  Lyman-alpha forest or not.
-The input is called the MTLfile and is specified in mtl_features.
+It doesn't read a full galaxy collections but a reduced tareget file, which doesn't reveal the details, e.g. whether a QSO target is a  Lyman-alpha forest or not.
+It also uses files for standard stars and sky fibers.

 cori_run_mtl:  This generates a complete set of input files - Targ, SStars, SkyF, and Secret.
 All these are derived from Martin White's mocks.
 Targ = target files, SStars = standard stars, SkyF = skyfibers, Secret = information not available in pipeline, revealing true nature of each target